Siva1456/lnup-master/README.md

-This is a repository that is auto commited whenever I make changes to my website since my website repository is private.
+This is a repository that auto commits whenever I make changes to my website since my website repository is private.